HL7/davinci-pdex-formulary/input/pagecontent/use_cases_and_overview.md

 * The server **SHOULD** return only formulary related resources conformant to this guide.
 * The server **SHOULD** support the Bulk Data Kick-off Request.
 * The server **SHOULD** support the Bulk Data File Request.
+* The server SHOULD support the _since parameter where the response will include resources where the state has changed after the supplied time (e.g., if Resource.meta.lastUpdated is later than the supplied _since time).
+The server SHOULD return all resources modified prior to the supplied time containing formulary related data associated that are directly referenced from or contain direct references to all matching InsurancePlan.
 * The server **MAY** support the Bulk Data Status Request.
 * The server **MAY** support the Bulk Data Delete Request.